How to submit successful HMRC complaints

 Subject access requests (SAR)

-Under the EU GDPR/UK Data Protection Act, taxpayers have an entitlement to access the information HMRC holds on them.
-You can do this via SAR, which you can include with your letter or email of complaint.
+Under the UK General Data Protection Regulation taxpayers are entitled to access to the information HMRC holds on them.
+This can be achieved by lodging a SAR, which can be included with your complaint.

-These are very useful tools when mounting a complaint.
-You can ask HMRC directly for their record of actions on an enquiry case, or simply for a copy of the self-assessment (SA) notes for a client.
-HMRC will resist, but eventually should relent and supply you with a copy of their actions.
+SARs are very useful tools when mounting a complaint.
+You can ask HMRC directly for their record of actions on an enquiry case, or simply for a copy of the self-assessment (SA) system notes for a client.
+Often HMRC will resist, but eventually should relent and supply you with a copy of their notes and actions.

 Conclusion